Tender (song): Certifications

+Release history

 In popular culture

-The song is featured during the ending credits of the movie Southland Tales (2007) by Richard Kelly.

 In December 2017, a cover version of the song featured in a Christmas advert for Co-op.

-The song is featured in the 2018 Showtime Limited miniseries drama, Patrick Melrose, in the end credits of the fifth and final episode.

-The song appears in season 3, episode 3 of the Netflix series Sex Education.

-In 2022, the song is featured in Aftersun, a drama film directed by Charlotte Wells.
+The song also appeared in season 3, episode 3 of the Netflix series Sex Education.
+An edited version of the song appeared in Aftersun, the soundtrack earning a nomination for Best Music Supervision at the British Independent Film Awards.